-On the day class begins and thereafter . . . no refund
+On the day class begins and thereafter.....no refund Note:

-Note:

 - 1. Full-time students are eligible for tuition refunds only when their semester course load drops below 12 credits.
-The refund will be calculated by determining the difference between the previous full-time enrollment threshold of 12 credits and the new parttime enrollment and then applying the appropriate refund percentage to the difference in dropped credits. - 2.
+The refund will be calculated by determining the difference between the previous full-time enrollment threshold of 12 credits and the new part-time enrollment and then applying the appropriate refund percentage to the difference in dropped credits. - 2.
 Part-time students, who drop classes during the refund period, will be charged tuition and fees for the credits enrolled and a tuition liability and fees on classes dropped.
 The only exception will be if the courses dropped and added are the exact same course (Ex: ENG101 B dropped and ENG101 F added). - 3.
 Refund payments are not immediate.
-Allow approximately six weeks for processing and mailing during fall/spring semesters and four weeks during summer/winter sessions. - 4.
-Courses eight weeks or less in length are subject to a refund schedule appropriate to the length of the course.
+Allow approximately six weeks for processing and mailing during fall/spring semesters and four weeks during summer/winter sessions.

+- 4. Courses eight weeks or less in length are subject to a refund schedule appropriate to the length of the course.
 See applicable publication at the time courses are publicized. - 5.
 A course cancelled by the College will be refunded all tuition and fees relative to the cancelled course. - 6.
-Inquiries regarding refund policy exceptions must be writing to the Tuition Credit Review Board.
-Tuition Credit request forms are available at the Bursar Office and on the college website.
+Inquiries regarding refund policy exceptions should be directed in writing to the Office of the Vice President for Student Services, Tuition Credit Review Board.
+Tuition Credit request forms are available at the Bursar Office.